-This program offers need-based financial aid to graduates of Baltimore City Public High Schools and graduates of Washington, DC Public High Schools.
-To qualify, students must have resided in Baltimore City or the Washington, DC and have attended High School for three consecutive years as well as be U.S. citizens or Permanent Residents.
-Applicants are required to submit a FAFSA, CSS Profile, Non-Custodial parent Profile (for divorced/separated families), and recent Federal tax returns with all pages – including schedules and W-2 forms.
-Applicants with family incomes of $80,000 or less (with typical assets) will receive financial aid packages that meet their demonstrated financial need.
-Their financial aid packages will be loan free and consist of a combination of institutional scholarship or grant aid, as well as any federal and/or state grant aid for which the student may be eligible.
+This undergraduate program offers need-based financial aid to graduates of Baltimore City public high schools and Washington, DC, public high schools.
+To qualify, students must have resided and attended high school for three consecutive years in Baltimore City or Washington, DC, and be U.S. citizens or Permanent Residents.
+Applicants are required to submit a FAFSA, CSS Profile, Non-Custodial parent profile (for divorced/separated families), and recent federal tax returns with all pages— including schedules and W-2 forms.
+Applicants with family incomes of $80,000 or less (with typical assets) will receive financial aid packages that consist of scholarship and grant aid that is equivalent to 100% cost of attendance.
+Their financial aid packages will be loan-free and consist of a combination of institutional scholarship or grant aid, as well as any federal and/or state grant aid for which the student may be eligible.
 Applicants with family incomes between $80,000 and $150,000 with typical assets will have their family contributions capped at 10% of family income.
 For example, a Cummings Scholar whose household income was $100,000 would be asked to pay about $10,000 toward their education each year.
-All scholars must submit the FAFSA every year the student is enrolled at the Peabody Institute.
-Scholars who are required to withdraw more than twice from Johns Hopkins University may not receive their scholarship if they return after the second withdrawal.
+All scholars must submit the FAFSA and CSS Profile every year the student is enrolled at the Peabody Institute.

-The Peabody Conservatory’s new Graduate Jazz fellowships will cover full tuition plus a stipend for MM or GPD students in the Jazz program.
-Beginning with fall 2023 enrollment, fellowships will be granted to up to three students per year (a maximum six fellows in any given year).
+The Peabody Conservatory’s Graduate Jazz fellowships cover full tuition plus a remittance payment for MM or GPD students in the Jazz program.
+Fellowships will be granted to up to three students per year (a maximum six fellows in any given year).
 Fellows will work closely with Richard and Elizabeth Case Chair of Jazz Studies Sean Jones and, in addition to their studies, will perform together as an ensemble on campus and throughout the greater Baltimore community.
 No separate application is necessary and all applicants to the Graduate Jazz program will be considered.

 Graduate Fellowships that cover tuition and fees do not cover mandatory health insurance or costs for remedial coursework (for courses students may need to take as a result of entrance examinations).

 Each year Peabody offers fellowships to a select cohort of admitted DMA students who demonstrate excellence in both academic scholarship and musical performance.
-Beginning with the 2019-2020 academic year the Dean’s DMA fellowships will cover tuition and fees plus a stipend for the two required years of full-time residency.
+The Dean’s DMA fellowships cover tuition and fees plus a stipend for the two required years of full-time residency.

 Questions about the Dean’s DMA Fellowships may be directed to the [email protected].